A Guide To PFAS Treatment In Drinking Water

 Definition And Types Of PFAS

-Although the term PFAS encompasses thousands of chemicals, their common denominator is that they each possess at least one fully fluorinated carbon atom.
+Although the term PFAS encompasses thousands of chemicals, they each possess at least one fully fluorinated carbon atom.
 They generally include compounds with a perfluoroalkyl moiety (C-F2-C-) or a perfluoroalkyl ether moiety (C-F2-O-C-F2-).
 However, regulatory definitions often need to be more precise, such as requiring a minimum number of fully fluorinated carbons (e.g., three or more).

 Types of PFAS include: